tpodkovyrov/cf_ai_/README.md

 ## Overview

-- What it does: Chat-based study assistant.
+- **What it does:** Chat-based study assistant.
 Users can:
-  1. Study a concept — multi-step explanations with optional knowledge tracking.
-Support user learning preference 2.Study for an exam — set exam name, depth, time; get a study plan and concepts to learn 3.Take a quiz — topic, number of questions, type (multiple choice / free response / mixed), hints on/off; results update mastery and weak areas.
+  1. **Study a concept** — Multi-step explanations with optional knowledge tracking; supports user learning preferences.
+  2. **Study for an exam** — Set exam name, depth, and time; get a study plan and concepts to learn.
+  3. **Take a quiz** — Choose topic, number of questions, type (multiple choice / free response / mixed), hints on/off; results update mastery and weak areas.
-  2. Ask general questions about anything not realated to the studying
+  4. **Ask general questions** — About anything not related to studying.
-  3. Review user weak knowledge areas
+  5. **Review weak areas** — See topics that need more practice.
+  6. **Get stored info** — See what the app knows (profile, session preferences, knowledge, quiz history, study sessions).

-  4. Get information about user(what info is stored) 7.Persistence Per-user state (profile, session preferences, knowledge, quiz history, study sessions) is stored in **Durable Object–backed SQLite** (one DB per chat session/DO instance).
+- **Persistence:** Per-user state (profile, session preferences, knowledge, quiz history, study sessions) is stored in Durable Object–backed SQLite (one DB per chat session/DO instance).

-  5. AI**: Uses **Cloudflare Workers AI\*\* (`@cf/meta/llama-3.3-70b-instruct-fp8-fast`) for all model calls (no OpenAI API key required in production).
-Intent classification, plan generation, step processing, general Q&A, and main chat all use this binding.
+- **AI:** Uses Cloudflare Workers AI (`@cf/meta/llama-3.3-70b-instruct-fp8-fast`) for all model calls (no OpenAI API key required in production).
+Used for intent classification, plan generation, step processing, general Q&A, and main chat.

-App flows works like this: Each user message is **classified** (CONVERSATIONAL vs LEARNING).
-Conversational uses a single **streaming** chat turn with tools.
-Learning uses a **plan** (1–10 steps), then steps are run sequentially; results are combined and the topic is auto-added to the knowledge graph at 50% mastery that will be updated later if user practice concept.
+- **Flow:** Each user message is classified (CONVERSATIONAL vs LEARNING). **Conversational** → single streaming chat turn with tools. **Learning** → plan (1–10 steps), run steps sequentially, combine results, and auto-add the topic to the knowledge graph at 50% mastery (updated later when the user practices).

 ---